Compare Visual Studio .NET Hosting⚙ Filter Results

 Thanks!
 Your request has been sent.
 We'll reply within 24 hours.

 Recommended Host for Visual Studio .NET

-What is Visual Studio .NET Hosting?
+What Is Visual Studio .NET?

 Use Visual Studio .NET (or any other version) to build and customize full-featured sites with good usability.
 This integrated development environment (IDE) is used to develop computer programs for Microsoft Windows, web applications, web sites and web services.
 Since it comes from Microsoft, several of the company’s platforms are integrated in the environment such as Microsoft Silverlight, Windows API, Windows Store, Windows Forms and Windows Presentation Foundation.